letsencrypt/acme-spec/draft-barnes-acme.md

 * If the JWS is in the JSON Serialization, it MUST NOT include more than one signature in the "signatures" array
 * The JWS Header MUST include "alg" and "jwk" fields

-Additionally, ACME defines two JOSE Private Header fields for reply protection, see Replay Protection below.
+Additionally, JWS objects used in ACME MUST include the "nonce" header field, defined below.

+# Protocol Overview

 ACME allows a client to request certificate management actions using a set of JSON messages carried over HTTPS.
 In some ways, ACME functions much like a traditional CA, in which a user creates an account, adds identifiers to that account (proving control of the domains), and requests certificate issuance for those domains while logged in to the account.